kulics/koral/book-en/basic-grammar.md

     Library
 }

-Main ()->() {
+example. -> {
+    Main() -> () {
     }
+}
 ```
-The main entry function here is defined at the top of the namespace and is a function with no arguments and no return value.
+The main entry function here is defined of the `example` and is a function with no arguments and no return value.
 It is automatically recognized as the main entry and the main entry function is executed when the program is started, so we simply write the function main entry function can be.

 In the examples that follow, we are by default implemented in the main entry function, so we will not overplay this part of the code.